 - Rama’s coming of age, the exile, the Hanuman saga, andthe Final battle make four key storylines within the epic.
 This can be an intentional, elaborate system, which formed a time measure of four years.
 After thatthere would be adjustments to the leap year.
-For the samereason the Greeks had Olympic games, the Hindus Kumbha Mela.
+For this samereason, the Greeks had Olympic games, the Hindus Kumbha Mela.
 Changing the narrative every year until the big festivity would insurethat there are no confusions on which year it is.